ShenhavLazarovich/orbitInsight/README.md

 3. How to use the dashboard:
    - Select a data category from the sidebar (Satellite Trajectory, Catalog Data, etc.)
    - For Satellite Trajectory analysis:
-     - Choose a satellite from the dropdown list
+     - **Type to search for satellites** - Start typing a satellite name in the search box
+     - **Select with auto-complete** - As you type, matching satellite names will appear
+     - **Auto-load data** - Press Enter after selecting a satellite to automatically load its data
-     - Set date range for analysis
+     - Alternatively, set date range and alert types, then click "Load Data" button
-     - Select alert types to include
-     - Click "Load Data" to retrieve and visualize the information
+     - Explore the visualizations across the different tabs
    - For other data categories:
      - Adjust filters as needed (days to look back, record limits, etc.)
      - Click the "Load Data" button for the selected category
      - Explore visualizations and download data as needed

+4. Advanced features:
+   - **3D Trajectory View**: View satellite orbits with Earth reference sphere and proper altitude scaling
+   - **Altitude Profile**: Analyze orbital height variations over time
+   - **Data Analysis**: Get orbit statistics and anomaly detection
+   - **Data Export**: Download the trajectory data as CSV for further analysis

 ## Data Sources